CURLINFO_SCHEME(3) Introduction to Library Functions CURLINFO_SCHEME(3)

 null-terminated string holding the URL scheme used for the most

-recent connection done with this CURL handle.
+recent transfer done with this CURL handle.
+The scheme might also

 The scheme pointer is NULL or points to private memory.
-You MUST NOT
+You must not

-free - it gets freed when you call curl_easy_cleanup(3) on the
+free it.
+The memory gets freed automatically when you call

-corresponding curl handle.
+curl_easy_cleanup(3) on the corresponding curl handle.

 The returned scheme might be upper or lowercase.
 Do comparisons case